szstonelee/gointernal/scheduler.md

 One Goroutine is not corresponded to one thread, i.e. Goroutine != OS thread.

 In some articles, the Goroutine is named as Go thread or green thread or lightweight thread, and OS thread is named as machine thread or kernel thread or real thread.
-Here in this article, for simiplicity, thread is always OS thread.
+Here in this article, for simplicity, thread is always OS thread.
 We try to check Goroutine from the view of OS thread.

 Thread is the basic unit for OS to run code.

 A Goroutine is a task job.

-When we create a Goroutine like go func()..., we just add a new task entry to a global task queue(**GRQ**).
+When we create a Goroutine like ```go func()...```, we just add a new task entry to a global task queue(**GRQ**).
 Then Go runtime dynamiclly determines how many threads are needed to finish these tasks.
 Go runtime has a bounded limit for the number of threads which is the GOMAXPROCS.
 But GOMAXPROCS only limits the running threads.
 The threads which are controlled by Go runtime, run Go system code and do system work, are not counted for GOMAXPROCS, e.g. GC threads.

 So here Goroutine == task.

 Threads in Go will be scheduled to each cpu core to run.
-For each core, there is a task queue(**LRQ**).
+For each core (assuming all core are used), there is a task queue(**LRQ**).
 Tasks in GRQ will be distributed to LRQ.
 And each task from LRQ will be run in a thread which goes to a core.

 The following 4 points are the keys of Go Scheduler.

-1. A thread can execute a lot of tasks in one LRQ without a thread context switch, so overhead of thread context switch is low.
+1. A thread can execute a lot of tasks in one LRQ without a thread context switch.
+So overhead of thread context switch is low.
 We do not need to context switch thread for each task.

-2. One task does not need to be finished first for next task to be scheduled, so the tasks in one LRQ are run concurrently (NOTE: not paralelly) for the same thread.
+2. One task does not need to be finished first for next task to be scheduled.
+So the tasks in one LRQ are run concurrently (NOTE: not paralelly) for the same thread.
 This is different from the [Java ExectutorService](http://tutorials.jenkov.com/java-util-concurrent/executorservice.html).
-In Java, one task must be finished then a consumer thread can pick next one from the synchronized queue.
+In Java, one task must be finished, then a consumer thread can pick next one from the synchronized queue.
 In Java, task execution are one by one for one thread.
 But in Go, task execution are concurrent for one thread.
 That is why Goroutine in Go is like thread in OS and sometimes is called as green thread.
 How does Go achieve that?
 [Because in each function call, there is a chance for Go runtime to switch Goroutines](https://golang.org/doc/go1.2#preemption).

 3. Task schedule overhead is 1 tenth of thread switch overhead.
 Average overhead for thread switch is a couple of microseconds.
 Average overhead for task switch is hundreds of nanoseconds.

 4. If a task will be blocked, Go will deal with the blocked task specially to make the cpu core available for a running thread to run next task. i.e. **A thread running in the core (for current LRQ) never block**.
 Please read the following details.

 Each length of LRQ is dynamic because some tasks finish quickly, some one will block.
-When a thread is scheduled to an empty LRQ, the Go runtime can steal some tasks from other LRQ so the lengths of LRQ are balanced.
+When a thread is scheduled to an empty LRQ, the Go runtime can steal some tasks from other LRQ.
+So the lengths of LRQ are balanced.

 If the task is blocked for I/O of networking, Go runtime applies epoll/IOCP(IO Completion Port) for the task.
-So the network-blocked Goroutine will be taken care by the [Net Poller](https://morsmachine.dk/netpoller). i.e. The network-blocked task will be moved out of the LRQ at the point of time.
+So the network-blocked Goroutine will be taken care by the [Net Poller](https://morsmachine.dk/netpoller).
+The network-blocked task will be moved out of the LRQ at the point of time.
 And the current thread will go on with other tasks in the LRQ.
 The specific thread of Net Poller will deal with the blocking task.

 If the task is blocked for I/O of disk in Linux, the thread will be blocked.
 But Go runtime knows that.
 So a new thread (probabally an idle thread) will take over the current LRQ.
 The blocked thread with the blocked task will wait to finish, i.e. until unblocked.
 After the blocked disk call finishs, the Goroutine will return to the LRQ, and the unused thread can return to the idle thread pool or be destroyed (usually no destroy).
 [There is a proposal for an improvement for this strategy if you want to dive deeper](http://pages.cs.wisc.edu/~riccardo/assets/diskio.pdf).

-Again, a thread running in the cpu core, for current LRQ, never block in Go.
+Again, a thread running in a cpu core, for the current LRQ, never block in Go.

 The I/O for disk is so special in Linux because regular file descriptor are always blocked device.